PetkoKrPetkov/sell-or-buy/README.md

 Access: Open http://localhost:4200 in your browser.
 Please note that the project is not yet finished and is under development!

-Public Section

-For unauthenticated users, the project provides the following features:
+Public Section: For unauthenticated users, the project provides the following features:

 Home Page: http://localhost:4200/home-page
 Login Page: http://localhost:4200/login
 Register Page: http://localhost:4200/register

-Section Only for Authenticated Users
-For authenticated users, the project offers the following functionalities:
+Private Section: For authenticated users, the project offers the following functionalities:

 Catalog Page: http://localhost:4200/catalog

-Private Section

 Authenticated Users see all records.
 Create Record Page: http://localhost:4200/create Authenticated Users can create a record